octimot/StoryToolkitAI/FEATURES.md

 Currently, the tool gets stuck as it waits a reply from the Resolve API, while Resolve is playing back, but it gets un-stuck as soon as the playhead stops moving.
 This will be fixed in a future update soon.

-### Timecode issues with 23.976 timelines
-A bug in the Resolve API which sometimes reports 23.976 fps as 23fps creates a bunch of issues mainly for operations that use timecode (transcript to playhead navigation, adding markers at the precise frame etc.).
-Unfortunately, this can only be fixed by Blackmagic within Resolve itself (fingers crossed for an update?)

 ### RuntimeError: CUDA out of memory
 If you get this message while transcribing on the GPU, it means that your GPU doesn't have enough memory to run the model you have selected.
 The solution is to either use a smaller model, or to transcribe on the CPU.